sphinx-doc/sphinx-autobuild/CONTRIBUTING.md

 Thank you for being interested in contributing to the `sphinx-autobuild`!
 You are awesome. :sparkles:

-This page contains information to help you get started with development on this project.
+See the [EBP Contributing Guide](https://executablebooks.org/en/latest/contributing.html) for general details, then this page contains information to help you get started with development on this project.

 ## Feature Suggestions